jsteinshouer/cfml-jupyter-kernel/README.md

 # Jupyter Kernel for CFML

-This is a proof-of-concept for creating a Jupyter Kernel powered by the [CommandBox REPL](https://commandbox.ortusbooks.com/usage/repl).
+This is an attempt at creating a Jupyter Kernel for CFML powered by the [CommandBox REPL](https://commandbox.ortusbooks.com/usage/repl).

 It is based on the concept of a [Python wrapper kernel](https://jupyter-client.readthedocs.io/en/latest/wrapperkernels.html).
-It is a work in progress.
-It has known issues and has not been battle tested.
+I do not have a lot of experience working in Python so there are probably a lot of things that can be improved here.
 ## Run on mybinder.org

 You can try it out and create CFML notebooks using this link: